If your goal is to get someone to keep reading your blog post, think back to the last time you were at an event where speakers gave presentations.

 For example, your article won’t have a bare-bones headline like:

 How to Wake Up at 5AM Every Day, Even When You’re Not a Morning Person

 Readers choose the articles that most closely relate to their specific struggles.

-I asked you to “Think back to the last time …,” which invites you to explore today’s topic with me.
+By asking “Think back to the last time …,” I invite you to explore today’s blog post topic with me.